shoryaconsul/XVir/README.md

 |--print-log-interval |     How often (in epochs) to print training logs  |1 |
 |--val-log-interval |    How often (in epochs) to print validation logs | 5 |

+## Citation
+If you use this software, please cite:

+Consul, S., Robertson, J., & Vikalo, H. (2023).
+XVir: A Transformer-Based Architecture for Identifying Viral Reads from Cancer Samples. bioRxiv, 2023-08.

+The correspodning BibTex is:
+>@article{consul2023xvir,
+  title={XVir: A Transformer-Based Architecture for Identifying Viral Reads from Cancer Samples}, author={Consul, Shorya and Robertson, John and Vikalo, Haris}, journal={bioRxiv}, pages={2023--08}, year={2023}, publisher={Cold Spring Harbor Laboratory}
+}